Pyridoxine 4-oxidase

-Thus, the two substrates of this enzyme are pyridoxine and O_{2}, whereas its two products are pyridoxal and H_{2}O_{2}.
+The two substrates of this enzyme are pyridoxine and oxygen.
+Its products are pyridoxal and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is pyridoxine:oxygen 4-oxidoreductase.
 Other names in common use include pyridoxin 4-oxidase, and pyridoxol 4-oxidase.
 This enzyme participates in vitamin B_{6} metabolism.
 It employs one cofactor, FAD.